landing-ai/landingai-python/docs/index.md

 ???+ note

     If you don't have a LandingLens account, create one [here](https://app.landing.ai/).
 Learn how to use LandingLens from our [Support Center]([https://support.landing.ai/docs/landinglens-workflow](https://support.landing.ai/landinglens/en)) and [Video Tutorial Library](https://support.landing.ai/docs/landinglens-workflow-2).
 Need help with specific use cases?
 Post your questions in our [Community](https://community.landing.ai/home).

+???+ note
+    If you are running LandingLens as a Snowflake Native App, see the [Snowflake Native App](inferences/snowflake-native-app.md) section for more information.

 ```py
 from landingai.pipeline.image_source import Webcam